bathicmsworkshop/bathicmsworkshop.github.io/index.md

 <body>

 <p style="color:Red;"><b>***Due to the ongoing covid-19 pandemic we have taken the decision to postpone the workshop by 1 year.
 The workshop will now be held in two parts.
 The first part is online only and will take place 26th-30th July 2021.
-The second part is in-person and will be held in December 2021 at the University of Bath.***</b></p>
+The second part is in-person and will be held in January 2022 at the University of Bath.***</b></p>

 <h1>Overview and Aims</h1>